lmfit/lmfit-py/doc/confidence.rst

 Calculation of confidence intervals
 ====================================

-.. py:module:: confidence
+.. module:: confidence

-Since version `0.5`, lmfit is also capable of calculating the confidence intervals directly.
-For most models, it is not necessary: the estimation of the standard error from the estimated covariance matrix is normally quite good.
+The lmfit :mod:`confidence` module allows you to explicitly calculate confidence intervals for variable parameters.
+For most models, it is not
+necessary: the estimation of the standard error from the estimated covariance matrix is normally quite good.

 But for some models, e.g. a sum of two exponentials, the approximation begins to fail.
 For this case, lmfit has the function :func:`conf_interval`